Parsonage-Turner syndrome is an acute idiopathic brachial neuritis.

 The presentation is typically quite sudden, with an onset of a painful shoulder girdle and progressive weakness.
 Symptoms are however non-specific and can mimic numerous other much more common conditions such as cervical spondylosis, labral tear with paralabral cyst and other suprascapular notch masses, rotator cuff deficiency, shoulder impingement, calcific tendonitis and adhesive capsulitis 1-2.

-The aetiology is uncertain, although localised infectious (viral) or immunological process is suspected.
+The etiology is uncertain, although localized infectious (viral) or immunological process is suspected.
 In almost all cases (97%) the suprascapular nerve is involved and is the only nerve involved in 50% of cases 2.
 The axillary nerve and subscapular nerve are also sometimes involved, either in combination or alone.

 The most frequently involved muscles are supraspinatus and infraspinatus (innervated by suprascapular nerve) followed by deltoid (innervated by axillary nerve).